barstoolbluz/xplatform-cli-tools/README.md

 ## About Flox

 [Flox](https://flox.dev) combines package and environment management, building on [Nix](https://github.com/NixOS/nix).
-It gives you the benefits of Nix but with a friendly, intuitive UX:
+It gives you the benefits of Nix but with a `git`-like syntax and a more intuitive UX:

 - **Declarative environments**.
 Software packages, variables, services, etc. are defined in simple, human-readable TOML format;
 - **Content-addressed storage**.
 Multiple versions of packages with conflicting dependencies can coexist in the same environment;